esosaoh/kubewarden-docs/docs/tutorials/typescript/05-e2e-tests.md

 }
 ```

-This test verifies that Pods without hostnames are accepted regardless of the deny list.
+This test verifies that the policy accepts Pods without hostnames regardless of the deny list.

 ### Test 5: Accept non-Pod resources